Editor's Note: This post was originally published in April 2021 and has been updated for accuracy and comprehensiveness.

 Plus, with APP comes with a learning center with contracting templates to help you learn the federal sector from the ground up.

-Past performance is one of the most important factors that can make or break your endeavor into federal contracting.
+Past performance is one of the most important factors that can make or break your endeavor in federal contracting.

 So what exactly is it?